 For visitors to Vientiane, COPE has a free exhibition about this tragic history.
 I was engrossed and moved by the stories of survivors and inspired by the very dangerous work of UXO removal crews.
 I was also shellshocked by my country’s role in all of it.

 Under the best of circumstances, being an American traveling in the developing world is ethically confounding.
 Hotels catering to westerners sometimes cost more per night than locals earn in a month.
 You have access to services that few natives can afford.
 But beyond the obvious wealth divide, there is often a legacy of foreign political oppression, and America is often messily involved.
 In places like Laos, where the United States wrought so much destruction, it feels almost unspeakably generous that the locals still receive you with warmth and respect, despite knowing where you come from.

-Just a few months before I arrived in Laos, Obama visited Luang Prabang and Vientiane (and COPE) in the first US presidential visit to the nation in history, and one of his last foreign visits as president.
-In Luang Prabang, it seemed like everyone had taken a selfie with him, and every street vendor had a picture of him drinking coconut juice pinned up on their stall.
-Obama visited Laos to acknowledge American responsibility for the bombings and to announce a funding package to aid in bomb removal efforts, stating “given our history here, I believe that the United States has a moral obligation to help Laos heal.”
+Just a few months before I arrived in Laos, Obama visited Luang Prabang and Vientiane (and COPE) in the first US presidential visit to the nation in history.
+It was also one of his last foreign visits as president.
+In Luang Prabang, it seemed like everyone had taken a selfie with him, and every street vendor had a picture of him drinking coconut juice from “their” stall.
+Obama visited Laos to acknowledge American responsibility for the bombings and to announce a funding package to aid in bomb removal efforts, stating that “given our history here, I believe that the United States has a moral obligation to help Laos heal.”

 He was in Laos to remember a forgotten history.

 This admission of responsibility was long overdue, and the $100 million earmarked for bomb removal is a start.
 But the sum pales in comparison to the $17 million per DAY the United States spent bombing Laos during the Vietnam era.

 Here is an important video of Obama’s comments at the COPE visitor’s center.